Ablinne/optimize-stencil/README.md

 License
 -------

-This code is released under some license (TODO)
+This project is published under the GNU GENERAL PUBLIC LICENSE Version 3, see COPYING.